unicefuganda/uSurvey/docs/Listing.md

 <b>View Options</b>: On click, Action Item, show the Options of Multiple Choice Type Question.

+<b>More Functions</b>:

 <b>Update Question Order</b>:  On click, this button user can update the rearranged order of the Question,

 <b>Change order of the Question</b>: To change the order of the Question, just select the Question to drag and drop at the required order, then click on ‘Update Question Order’ button

+<b>Export Questions</b>: On click, ‘Export Questions’ button user can download the Listing Questions in “.csv” file format.

+<b>Select Question</b>: On click, ‘Select Question’ button, User navigates to ‘Select Question from Question
+Library’ where one can select the Questions from Library into Listing, by sorting out using ‘Search with text’ and ‘Question Type’ methods.

+To select the Question from Library List to Listing, just Click on “Code” or “Text” to move between tables (Library << / >> Listing List)